Antonio-Saucedo/cse210-02/DESIGNDOC.md

 Antonio Saucedo

 - Create project repository.
-- results display and update method used in the Director class.
+- Results method used in the Director class to display and update score.
 - Debugging results and adding attributes for Director class functionality.

 Godwin Iyip